imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 of the [debruijn-ssa](https://github.com/imbrem/debruijn-ssa) project so far and some of the tradeoffs and design decisions made within, starting from our original [freyd-ssa](https://github.com/imbrem/freyd-ssa) formalization project.

+- TODO: this article is a story, going over all the design decisions
+- TODO: no space for much of the rationale, however, which is substitution
+- TODO: next article: Region, which is the final design, and many features/examples
+- TODO: article after that: the rationale, which is substitution.
+Or do we jam that into this article?

+## Roadmap

+- Classical 3-address code/SSA
+- Expression language
+- ==> `freyd-ssa` representation
+- Coproducts should be SSA
+- BBRegion ≅ SSA
+- TRegion ≅ BBRegion
+- Region ≅ TRegion
+- Term language, still ≅
+- Region should be our representation of SSA; for an article purely on Region, next in series...

 ## Classical SSA